Election stolen, alleges Nawaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan Muslim League-Nawaz (PML-N) Quaid Muhammad Nawaz Sharif on Thursday alleged that to pave the way for the success of Pakistan Tehreek-e-Insaf (PTI), the general elections 2018 had been stolen.
+ISLAMABAD: Pakistan Muslim League-Nawaz (PML-N) Quaid Muhammad Nawaz Sharif alleged that to pave the way for success of Pakistan Tehreek-e-Insaf (PTI), the general elections 2018 had been stolen.

+Nawaz on Thursday blamed despite worst performance by the PTI chief in Khyber Pakhtunkhwa, his victory was engineered.

 During the course of the corruption trial against Nawaz Sharif he had time and again accused what he calls aliens of meddling in politics claiming that establishment is forcing his party leaders to change loyalties.

-ISLAMABAD: Pakistan Muslim League-Nawaz (PML-N) Quaid Muhammad Nawaz Sharif on Thursday alleged that to pave the way for the success of Pakistan Tehreek-e-Insaf (PTI), the general elections 2018 had been stolen.
+ISLAMABAD: Pakistan Muslim League-Nawaz (PML-N) Quaid Muhammad Nawaz Sharif alleged that to pave the way for success of Pakistan Tehreek-e-Insaf (PTI), the general elections 2018 had been stolen.

+Nawaz on Thursday blamed despite worst performance by the PTI chief in Khyber Pakhtunkhwa, his victory was engineered.

 During the course of the corruption trial against Nawaz Sharif he had time and again accused what he calls aliens of meddling in politics claiming that establishment is forcing his party leaders to change loyalties.